mateuszwlosek/azure-pulumi-example/README.md

 My value: test-resource-group

 Save changes and run the pipeline.
+Rename the pipeline to: Pulumi demo app up

 You can check the environment now in Azure UI or in CLI.